-Making consistent extra payments on the principal will provide singificant returns.
-Borrowers pay more on principal in many different ways.
-Paying one extra full payment once every year is perhaps the easiest to keep track of.
-However, some folks won't be able to afford such a large extra expense, so splitting an additional payment into 12 extra monthly payments works as well.
-Another option is to pay half of your payment every other week.
-The effect here is that you make one extra monthly payment every year.
-Each of these options produces different results, but each will significantly shorten the length of your mortgage and lower your total interest paid.
+Paying consistent additional payments toward your principal balance yields big savings.
+You can accomplish this in various ways.
+Making a single extra full payment one time a year is perhaps the easiest to track.
+But some people will not be able to afford this huge extra payment, so dividing one additional payment into twelve additional monthly payments works as well.
+Another very popular option is to pay a half payment every other week.
+The result is you make one extra monthly payment every year.
+Each of these options yields slightly different results, but they will all significantly shorten the length of your mortgage and lower the total interest paid over the life of the loan.

 Do you have a question regarding a mortgage program?